 Because efficient retrograde access to neurons is such a powerful technique, scientists at Janelia Research Campus and the University of California, Berkeley recently engineered an AAV variant that not only maintains an ability to efficiently infect neurons and direct high-level transgene expression, but which has retrograde functionality that can be used to monitor and map neurons (Tervo et al., 2016).
 So, if I think a certain brain region is important for hunger, I can inject it with retrograde AAV to see what neurons and what regions connect to it.
 Then I can see if stimulating those specific neurons causes an increase in feeding.
 Manipulating specific neurons has traditionally been challenging because of how physically intermingled neurons are in the brain.
 With retrograde AAV, scientists can functionally dissect specific neurons within their natural environment, all while reciting their favorite slogan, “look how cool the brain is!"

 One major advantage of retrograde AAV over traditional tracers is its ability to deliver a wide array of genetic tools for neural interrogation like optogenetic tools, chemogenetic tools, calcium sensors, and many others.
-Thus, not only can one map what regions are signalling to a particular site, but in the same animal one could then activate, inhibit, detect neuronal signaling, or perform any other genetically controlled function.
+Thus, not only can one map what regions are signaling to a particular site, but in the same animal one could then activate, inhibit, detect neuronal signaling, or perform any other genetically controlled function.

 By using retrograde AAV in Cre transgenic mouse lines, one could access and manipulate an even further defined population of neurons.
-For example, say I wanted to access all the neurons that signalled from the hippocampus to Broca’s area.
+For example, say I wanted to access all the neurons that signaled from the hippocampus to Broca’s area.
 This could be done by injecting a Cre-dependent AAV into Broca’s area of a mouse specifically expressing Cre in the hippocampus (Fig. 3).
 The Cre-dependent AAV would access all the neurons (Fig. 3A) that project to Broca’s area (the site of injection) from any other regions of the brain.
 However, the Cre-dependent AAV cargo would only become activated in the presence of Cre recombinase, which is limited to the hippocampus.
 Thus, only neurons signaling from the hippocampus to Broca’s area would be transduced (Fig 3B).
 These specific neurons could then be manipulated (e.g., activated or inhibited) by any genetic tool delivered by the AAV.

-Impacts for Neuroscience
+Impacts for neuroscience

 Retrograde AAV opens a lot of doors in neuroscience by enabling mapping and interrogation of neural networks in a new and specific way.
 This new serotype also has promising therapeutic applications; it can enhance therapeutic delivery across broader physical areas of the brain and enable access to neurons that are physically blocked, such as those in the spinal cord.